Osmahmoud/Osmahmoud.github.io/Research/Publications.md

 ## Peer Reviewed Papers
 --------------------

+1. **Mahmoud O**, Leary S, Marshall V, Kazi A, Hamilton-Shield J: An Evaluation of Wellpoint Health Kiosks: A Pilot Study [*Submitted for publication*].

 1. Gul A, Perperoglou A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Lausen B: [Ensemble of a Subset of kNN Classifiers](http://link.springer.com/article/10.1007/s11634-015-0227-5){:target="_blank"}. *Advances in Data Analysis and Classification*, 2016, 1--14.
 2.  **Mahmoud O**, Harrison A, Gul A, Khan Z, Metodiev M, Lausen B: [Minimizing Redundancy among Genes Selected Based on the Overlapping Analysis](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_24){:target="_blank"}.
 In: *Wilhelm, A., Kestler, A. (eds.)
 Analysis of Large and Complex Data, pp. 275--285*, Springer 2016.
 3. Gul A, Khan Z, **Mahmoud O**, Miftahuddin M, Adler W, Perperoglou A, Lausen B: [Ensemble of $k$-nearest neighbour classifiers for class membership probability estimation](http://link.springer.com/chapter/10.1007/978-3-319-25226-1_35){:target="_blank"}.
 In: *Wilhelm, A., Kestler, A. (eds.)
 Analysis of Large and Complex Data, pp. 411--421*, Springer 2016.